 - Chop and toast the walnuts: Coarsely chop the walnuts and toast them in a 375 degree oven for 5-6 minutes.

 - Bring a large pot of water to a boil.
-Add the asparagus and cook until crisp tender, about 4 or 5 minutes, depending on the thickness of your asparagus.
+Add the asparagus to the boiling water and cook until crisp tender, about 4 or 5 minutes, depending on the thickness of your asparagus.

 - While the asparagus is cooking, fill a large mixing bowl with water and ice.
-When the asparagus is done, submerge it in the ice bath for ten seconds to stop the cooking and maintain its bright green color.
+When it's done, drain asparagus and submerge it in the ice bath for ten seconds to stop the cooking and maintain its bright green color.

 Dress the salad:

-Drizzle the balsamic vinaigrette over the top right before serving.
+- Drizzle vinaigrette over the top right before serving.

 Not sure what happened, but I see the 4th of July mason jar cheesecake recipe on this page instead of the Balsamic Asparagus, Tomato, and Feta Salad recipe.
 Is it possible to send the salad recipe via email?
 I have searched Pinterest too for the recipe and it too comes up with the 4th of July recipe.
 Thank you so much!